 The Tower of London will open on the 19 May, welcoming visitors Wednesdays – Sundays, including all outdoor areas.
 Explore her Majesty’s 1000 year-old fortress and see the crown jewels, line of Kings, and the White Tower.
 Know Before You Go: Number of visitors at one time have been reduced.
 Tickets and arrival time must be booked online, in advance.
 One-way visitor routes.
 More details here

-Kensington Palace will reopen on 26 May, welcoming visitors Wednesdays – Sundays.
+Kensington Palace is welcoming visitors Wednesdays – Sundays.
 Travel back in time by exploring the birthplace of Queen Victoria and former home of Princess Diana.
+New Exhibition: Royal Style in the Making featuring Princess Diana’s wedding dress.
+From 3 June 2021 – 2 January 2022.
 Know Before You Go: Book your tickets in advance online.
 More details here

 Madame Tussauds London will reopen on 17 May.
 Go rub shoulders with Royalty and take a selfie with your favourite celebrities from here and across the pond.
 Know Before You Go: Pre-book your ticket and time slot online.
 Cashless site.
 Face mask is required.
 More details here

-The British Museum reopens with two new exhibitions featuring Thomas Beckett and Nero.
+The British Museum is open and showcasing two new exhibitions featuring Thomas Beckett and Nero.
 Know Before You Go: Free & paid entry is now ticketed and must be booked in advance online.
 Face masks are required.
 There is a new one-way route sign posted throughout the museum.
 More details here

 The Museum of Home will reopen this spring with new galleries showcasing our domestic history – how our homes have evolved over the last 400 years.
 More details via this link

-The Serpentine Galleries will reopen on 19 May with two new exhibitions:
+The Serpentine Galleries now open with two new exhibitions:

-The Tate Modern reopens in May with the long awaited exhibition, Yayoi Kasuma – Infinity Mirror Rooms.
+The Tate Modern is open with the long awaited exhibition, Yayoi Kasuma – Infinity Mirror Rooms.
 Experience the rare chance to immerse yourself in Kasuma’s Brilliance of Life.
 More details here.
 Know Before You Go: Timed tickets are required before arrival, cashless payments, face masks are required in galleries, and one-way routes are in place.
 Plan your visit via this link.

 Eataly London – Delight in the flavours of Italy in London with the city’s newest culinary destination.
 Located in Broadgate, Eataly will open on 29 April.
 Click for more details